Russification of Poles during the Partitions: After the January Uprising

-Many Orthodox churches were constructed in Poland under the governor Iosif Gurko.
-Their presence intended to manifest Russian rule and underline "Russianess" of the Polish territories.
-In the last decade of the 19th century, around 20 Orthodox Churches in characteristic Russo-Byzantine imperial style were built in Warsaw alone.
+Many Orthodox churches were constructed in Poland under Governor Iosif Gurko.
+Their presence was intended to manifest Russian rule and underline the "Russianness" of the Polish territories.
+In the last decade of the 19th century, around 20 Orthodox churches in the characteristic Russo-Byzantine imperial style were built in Warsaw alone.

 More radical Russification occurred in parts of the Polish–Lithuanian Commonwealth, that after the Partitions were not incorporated into the Kingdom of Poland and instead directly into the Russian Empire.
 The Vilnius University and Krzemieniec Lyceum were closed down, as a retribution for the participation of the students in the November Uprising.
 Between 1832 and 1834, by royal prerogative of Tsar Nicholas I, several thousand Polish families were expelled to Siberia from Wołyn and Podole.
 When in 1839 the Uniate Church was liquidated, its followers and priests were forced to convert to Eastern Orthodoxy.
 The Roman Catholic Church saw further restrictions, with its landed wealth seized, after proclaiming support for the January Uprising.
 Property was similarly seized from the participants of the January Uprising, with land proprietors having an additional tax levied onto their property.
 It was prohibited for Poles to buy land.
 Polish theatres, periodicals, schools and societies were liquidated.
 The aforesaid methods of Russification were also enforced on other non-Russian populations, with the type of severity dependent on the locality.

+Nicholas II rule

+During the reign of Nicholas II (1894–1917), significant easing of the regime was noted in Poland.
+In 1904, the Polish language was allowed in primary schools, and in 1897, all additional taxes on landowners were abolished.
+The religious issue was also addressed.
+On April 17, 1905, a decree was issued introducing religious tolerance, which confirmed the rights of all non-Orthodox Christians.
+Russian-Polish relations were positively affected by all this.
+With the outbreak of World War I, the Russians planned to create a Polish state under Russian vassalage, and the Poles responded by providing comprehensive support to the Imperial army in the fight against Germany and Austria-Hungary.